rajanirajage/Gen_AI_Chatbot/README.md

 # make sure you have Python 3.10.5 version for this project in your system
 # as per below comand run the file in terminal

-#bash
+# bash

 python -m venv venv

 venv\Scripts\activate

-pip install --upgrade pip setuptools wheel pip install -r requirements.txt python gen_ai.py python gen_ai_chatbot.py
+pip install --upgrade pip setuptools wheel

-# Should install scikit-learn quickly
+pip install -r requirements.txt

 python gen_ai.py

+python gen_ai_chatbot.py

+python gen_ai.py

+# Ask your questions

+Open your browser at http://127.0.0.1:5000

+Example queries:

+“What are RBI’s operational risk guidelines?”

+“How is financial risk governance defined?”